 If your injuries prevent you from working entirely or you have to spend time away from work to attend appointments, you could be compensated for lost wages.

 In addition to the financial costs associated with your injuries, you may be entitled to compensation for what you were forced to endure not only physically but mentally and emotionally, as well.

 While compensation can’t repair the damage that’s been done, it can help cover any expenses related to the accident.
 In order to effectively determine the amount of compensation you deserve, our team of slip and fall attorneys will need to review the various circumstances pertaining to your case.
 Every slip and fall accident is different, so results will depend on the specific circumstances surrounding your case.

 Common Slip and Fall Injuries

-Many people assume that a slip and fall results in a few bumps and bruises that heal in a few weeks.
-The person who fell may be sore and stiff for a few days, but the pain subsides, and no real damage is done.
+While there are numerous types of injuries that can result from a fall, some occur more frequently than others.
+Many people associate falling with bumps and bruises that usually heal in a few weeks.
 However, this is not always the case.
 Some accident victims suffer severe injuries that require surgery and considerable time away from work.

 Common injuries that result from a slip and fall accident include: